tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 1. **Consider Edge Cases**: Define Tests for empty values, nulls, whitespace, and out of range values.
 1. **Use Established Authorities**: Reference widely accepted standards when possible.
 1. **Generalize Appropriately**: Consider how different parts of the community might want to use a test in slightly different ways.
-1. **Document Assumptions**: Be explicit about why paricular choices were made in the development of a test including choices of default values.
+1. **Document Assumptions**: Be explicit about why particular choices were made in the development of a test including choices of default values.
 1. **Plan for Evolution**: Consider how tests might need to change over time.
 1. **Iterate**: Refine Tests based on implementation feedback and real-world data.
 1. **Conformance Test**: Evaluate whether Test implementations produce the expected outputs for a range of given inputs covering all decision paths in each Test.